rust-lang/reference/src/items/implementations.md

 pub use self::color::Color;
 fn main() {
-    color::Color::WHITE; // actual path to the implementing type and impl in the same module color::Color::red();  // impl blocks in different modules are still accessed through a path to the type Color::red();  // rexported paths to the implementing type also work
+    // Actual path to the implementing type and impl in the same module. color::Color::WHITE;

+    // Impl blocks in different modules are still accessed through a path to the type. color::Color::red();

+    // Re-exported paths to the implementing type also work.
+    Color::red();

-    // values::Color::red();  // Does not work, because use in `values` is not pub }
+    // Does not work, because use in `values` is not pub.
+    // values::Color::red();
+}
 ```